TheThingKnownAsKit/docker-templates/GC_AMD_ARCH_x86-64/README.md

 Use the search feature to find any instance of PROJECT_NAME or CHANGEME and switch them.
 Replace all is fine

-Ctrl(or CMD) + Shift + P to open commands, then select Dev Containers: Rebuild and Reopen in Container
+Ctrl + Shift + P to open commands, then select Dev Containers: Rebuild and Reopen in Container

 It should build correctly